Menu

 Established in 2015, the Pediatric Hospital Medicine (PHM) fellowship program at SUNY Downstate Health Sciences University/NYC Health and Hospitals Kings County has always aimed to train well-rounded pediatric hospitalists who will excel as clinicians, teachers and researchers, committed to the provisioning of high quality, evidence-based care.

-With the resources available at SUNY Downstate & Kings County Hospital and its established tradition of excellence in medical education and research, our program fully prepares fellows to take on any role within the broad scope of Pediatric Hospital Medicine.
+With the resources available at SUNY Downstate, Maimonides Medical Center & Kings County Hospital and its established tradition of excellence in medical education and research, our program fully prepares fellows to take on any role within the broad scope of Pediatric Hospital Medicine.
 Fellows are exposed to diverse clinical settings as well as follow a flexible curriculum and schedule that will allow them to adapt their fellowship experience to their career goals.
 Instruction in research and quality improvement (QI) methodology will be provided, as well as opportunities for advanced training through the SUNY Downstate School of Public Health’s Advanced Certificate in Public Health program and the NYC Health and Hospital’s Kings County Health Administration Scholars Program (HASP).
 Additionally, fellows will have numerous opportunities to build their teaching portfolio working with medical students and residents.

 The two-year curriculum closely follows the framework developed by the national group of program directors and reflects the current training requirements for PHM fellowship programs.